etrernal/etrernal/README.md

 - 💻 **Tech Philosophy:** Security is a process, not a product.
 If it's connected, it's a target.
 -
 - 🎓 **Education:**
-- Associate Degree in IT & Advanced Certifications in IT Security & DS&A (University of Acacia ) Master Diploma in Cybersecurity and Ethical Hacking ( Boston Institue of Analytics )
+- Associate Degree in Information Technology - University of Acacia -Enpoint Security and network configuriations certification - Cisco Networking Academy -Advanced Certifications in IT Security & DS&A (University of Acacia ) -Master Diploma in Cybersecurity and Ethical Hacking ( Boston Institue of Analytics )

 ### 🛠️ Offensive & Defensive Arsenal